The answer to the headline question is both “important" and "unimportant."

 Search engines are important to your Internet marketing plan because according to a recent study by Georgia Institute of Technology, 85% of all Web site traffic originates from a search engine or directory.
 Juniper Research confirms this study with a finding that shows 70% of all online buys originate from a search engine or directory.

 Web site owners should spend as much time on optimizing their sites for search engines and directories, if not more, as they spent on the initial design and copy for the site.
 Otherwise, no matter how great your Web site is, most Internet searchers will never find your site.
-When teaching a seminar called How to make your Web site Make Money, I provide the following analogy for an unoptimized Web site.

 "Your friends would be impressed if you buy a new Rolls Royce.
 However, if you don't have a drop of gas in the tank, and there's no air in the tires, you won’t be able to take them for a ride, and they will be much less impressed.”